Are you wondering How To Harvest Rosemary? Here is a quick and easy guide so you can harvest delicious and fragrant rosemary, the RIGHT way!

 Then, let them air dry to prevent dampness, and put them in an airtight bag or Tupperware.
 Store them in the fridge (or even freezer), and they will last for up to two weeks.

 You can also strip off the leaves and freeze them in olive oil or water to create a type of stock cube for soups and casseroles.
-Putting fresh rosemary in a bottle of vinegar or olive oil is also great and will flavor the liquid for use in dishes or as a dip for warm bread.
+Putting fresh rosemary in a bottle of vinegar or olive oil is also great and will flavour the liquid for use in dishes or as a dip for warm bread.

 What Health Benefits Does Rosemary Have?